C-Undritz/CI-MS1-Birmingham-Wing-Chun/README.md

 ---
 # Credits
 * Anna Greaves for the code for enabling FancyBox to work at Mobile resolutions.
+* Thanks to members of the Slack community for their support and help, particularly Mr_Bim_alumni and JimLynx_lead

 ## Code:
 1. Simple one, but I had to look it up: [how to hide an image for responsive design](https://www.thesitewizard.com/css/hide-images-on-mobile-website.shtml)